cmholder/MHGCP/MatLab/matlabcluster.md

-Unzip this file [https://github.com/RCHENLAB/dry-lab-standard/blob/main/mhgcp-config-cluster.zip] on your Mac and put it your local MatLab path (for example, "~/Documents/MATLAB/mhgcp-config-cluster" for Mac or "%USERPROFILE%/Documents/MATLAB" for Windows)
+Unzip this file [https://bcmedu.sharepoint.com/:u:/r/sites/MHGCPUsersGroup2/Shared%20Documents/Documentation/mhgcp-config-cluster.zip?csf=1&web=1&e=YqtGiu] on your local computer and put it your local MatLab path (for example, "~/Documents/MATLAB/mhgcp-config-cluster" for Mac or "%USERPROFILE%/Documents/MATLAB" for Windows)

 Open MatLab and browse to that folder and open the clusterConfig.m file